wharfkit/website/src/lib/docs/ContractKit/Contract.md

 - `abi`: The [ABI](/docs/antelope/abi) of the contract.
 - `account`: The name of the account that the contract is deployed to.
 - `actionNames`: An array with the names of actions that exist on the contract.
-- `tableNames`: An array with the names of table that exist on the contract.
+- `tableNames`: An array with the names of tables that exist on the contract.